lia-troy/appliedintheory/content/article/hpc-app-chaos.md

 Fundamentally, the mathematical chaos and the GPU branching problem are two sides of the same coin, each an expression of the same system behaviour.

 As a ray becomes more and more chaotic, by design, the step size shrinks quickly.
-Both problems -- the math problem and the GPU branching problem -- can be completely sidestepped by simply quitting computations on any ray whose step size shrinks below a predetermined threshold.
+Both problems -- the math problem and the GPU branching problem -- can be completely sidestepped by simply quitting the simulation on any ray whose step size shrinks below a predetermined threshold.
 These threads would have orders of magnitude more calculations than their neighbours, and in the end, the computation isn't mathematically viable anyway.

 Not only was the step size threshold trivial to implement in this design, but the definition of "neighbouring rays" was carefully chosen.